droe-lang/droe-lang.github.io/src/guide/modules.md

 set greeting which is text from run utils_StringUtils.greet with user_name display greeting

-set page_title which is text to "Welcome to Roe" set formatted_title which is text from run utils_StringUtils.format_title with page_title display formatted_title
+set page_title which is text to "Welcome to Droe" set formatted_title which is text from run utils_StringUtils.format_title with page_title display formatted_title